luxuwin/blog.github.io/_posts/2026-08-26-NP-crater-lake.md

 ---

 ## 2026.08.26 - 2026.08.27
 We visited the Crater Lake National Parks in an RV.
-An insanely deep lake rests entirely inside the sheer-walled caldera of a collapsed volcano, the deepest lake in North America.
+An insanely deep lake rests entirely inside the sheer-walled caldera of a collapsed volcano, the deepest lake in the United States.

 ![Craterlake](/assets/images/NP/Craterlake1.jpg)